istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6.3/index.md

 ## Grafana addon security fixes

-We've updated the versions of Grafana shipped with Istio from 6.5.2 to 6.7.4.
+We've updated the version of Grafana shipped with Istio from 6.5.2 to 6.7.4.
 This addresses a Grafana security issue, rated high, that can allow access to internal cluster resources using the Grafana avatar feature.
 [(CVE-2020-13379)](https://grafana.com/blog/2020/06/03/grafana-6.7.4-and-7.0.2-released-with-important-security-fix/)